WGC575/statistical-analysis/README.md

 # statistical-analysis
 Codes for statistical anlaysis

-significance.py provide a method to deal with statistical significance of a set of data using Games-Howell
+significance.py provide a way to deal with statistical significance of a set of data using Games-Howell

 #installation of rpy2
 1. Install R, set your R_HOME (...\R\R-3.0.2\) and PATH (...\R\R-3.0.2\bin\x64)